Topsoil Calculator – How Much Top soil Do I Need?

 5. Can I use this calculator for sod and turf?

 Yes.
-Use a depth of 2–3 inches for sod or turf preparation.
+Use a depth of 2–3 inches for sod or turf preparation, or head straight to the Sod Topsoil Calculator for a depth range already set for you.

 Final Words

 This calculator was built for real projects, not rough guesses.
 If you want a number you can actually trust, measure your area properly.
 Get your depth right.
 Add your waste factor.
-Do those three things and you will order exactly what you need — nothing more, nothing less.
-Both are a waste of money.
+Do those three things and you’ll order exactly what you need — nothing more, nothing less.

 Use this calculator to confirm your quantity before you buy.
 Compare your purchase options.
-Whether you are spreading a thin top dressing or filling a raised bed from scratch, the process is the same — put in real numbers and get a real answer.
+Whether you’re spreading a thin top dressing or filling a raised bed from scratch, the process is the same — put in real numbers and get a real answer.

 Hope this helped you figure out exactly what you need before you order.